realestatepilot/docker-restic-backupclient/README.md

 * /etc/localtime from host should be mounted readonly to get the correct time zone
 * /backup is an anonymous volume
+* /restic-cache is writeable directory for cache if this config is set
 * if you want to backup other files, just mount the volumes to /backup/something
 * Elasticdump will write to /backup/elasticdump.
 This folder is deleted and re-created before each backup run
 * Mysqldump will write to /backup/mysqldump.
 This folder is deleted and re-created before each backup run